data-forge/data-forge-js/README.md

 More on this soon.
 If you need to get started now the [Github repo](https://github.com/Real-Serious-Games/data-forge-js) has [examples](https://github.com/Real-Serious-Games/data-forge-js/tree/master/examples) showing how to use *data-forge* with [Flot](http://www.flotcharts.org/).

+todo: Put a link to the article on using Highstock.

 # Data transformation

 ## Data frame transformation